-1 lesson per week for 15 weeks
+1 lesson per week for one and a half terms.

 Healthy eating and the Eat Well Guide.
 Making a range of predominately savoury healthy products including fajitas, risotto, chilli con carne, curry and roux sauces.
 Students will be learning about proteins, fats, carbohydrates, vitamins and minerals.
 Students will also lean about food provenance, and the environmental impact of food production.